History of Airbus: 2000–2014: European Aeronautic Defence and Space Company NV (EADS)

 In September 2012 it was reported that BAE and EADS were in merger discussions.
 In the event of a merger, BAE shareholders would own 40 % and EADS 60 % of the resultant organisation.
 EADS shareholder Lagardere asked EADS to rethink the proposed merger as the conditions were unsatisfactory.
-The bosses of BAE Systems and EADS issued a joint statement seeking political support for their proposed 35 billion euro (US$45 billion) merger from the British, French and German governments; and reiterated that the combination is borne out of opportunity, not necessity and the new company would be greater than the sum of its parts.
+Executives of BAE Systems and EADS issued a joint statement seeking political support for their proposed 35 billion euro (US$45 billion) merger from the British, French and German governments; they reiterated that the combination is borne out of opportunity, not necessity and the new company would be greater than the sum of its parts.
 On 10 October 2012, the merger proposal was abandoned.

 2014–2015: Airbus Group NV

-In January 2014, EADS was reorganised as Airbus Group NV, with three divisions (Airbus, Airbus Defence and Space, and Airbus Helicopters.
-On 27 May 2015 the company became a Societas Europaea (SE) (Latin: European Company), having been a Naamloze vennootschap (public limited company).
-In September 2016, Airbus Group announced that it would merge with its largest division, Airbus SAS, into a new entity and introduce a single Airbus brand, the merge to take effect on 1 January 2017.
-The group reorganized under the brand name of "Airbus" in January 2017.
-The subsidiaries Airbus Helicopters and Airbus Defence and Space became operating divisions of the same company.
-Airbus Group SE changed its legal name to Airbus SE at its 2017 annual meeting on 12 April 2017.
+In January 2014, EADS was reorganised as Airbus Group NV an Naamloze vennootschap, with three divisions (Airbus, Airbus Defence and Space, and Airbus Helicopters.